jedwvv/QAOANeural/README.md

 1) Test how neural networks could predict parameters for QAOA quantum circuits.
 2) To code a neural network from scratch to understand their workings better.

-By using Git, the hope is that the results are easily reproducible.

 ## Outline of steps taken to produce results:
 1. Generated numerous QAOA instances using the generate_ising.py functions with various parameters.
 2. Optimised QAOA parameters via traditional methods `scipy.optimize.minimize` to generate input-output pairs.